Eigenenergy braids in 2D photonic crystals: Introduction

 Eigenenergy braids in 1D band structures have been experimentally demonstrated using synthetic frequency dimension in a system consisting of ring resonators~\cite{wang2021generating}.
-More generally, eigenenergy braids formed by varying certain parameters of the systems other then momentum have been experimentally studied in systems including cavity optomechanics~\cite{patil2022measuring}, solid state spins~\cite{yu2022experimental}, trapped ions~\cite{cao2023probing}, mechanical oscillators~\cite{zhang2022symmetryprotected}, and acoustics~\cite{zhang2023observation,zhang2022experimental,li2022nonhermitian}.
+More generally, eigenenergy braids formed by varying certain parameters of the systems other than momentum have been experimentally studied in systems including cavity optomechanics~\cite{patil2022measuring}, trapped ions~\cite{cao2023probing}, mechanical oscillators~\cite{zhang2022symmetryprotected}, and acoustics~\cite{zhang2023observation,zhang2022experimental,li2022nonhermitian}.
 Most previous works for eigenenergy braids in energy band structures relies upon the use of tight-binding models.
-And moreover, there has not been an experimental study of eigenenergy braids in 2D band structures.
 In this paper, we study the behaviors of eigenenergy braids in the band structure of 2D photonic crystals.
 2D photonic crystal represents an experimentally accessible and technologically relevant platform for the study of band theory~\cite{joannopoulos1997photonic}.
 Moreover, the photonic crystal system differs from the experimental platforms as discussed above in that its band structures are usually not well described by standard tight-binding models~\cite{lidorikis1998tight}.
-And hence its band structure can be quite complicated and can feature multiple exceptional points at various energies and momenta~\cite{wang2022nonhermitian}.
-The study of photonic crystal band structure therefore enriches the understanding of braiding behaviors in the band theory.
+Our study here on photonic crystals therefore highlights general aspects of the eigenenergy braids that depend on the symmetry of the system and the geometry of Brillouin zone only.
+These symmetries are well studied using photonic crystals~\cite{figotin2001nonreciprocal,sakoda2012proof,vaidya2023topological,alagappan2008symmetries} and do not rely upon some of the specific features of commonly used tight-binding models, such as the presence of only a finite number of bands or the limited spatial range of coupling.
+We also note that more complicated, multiband structures with multiple exceptional points at various energies and momenta naturally arise in photonic crystal systems ~\cite{wang2022nonhermitian}.
+The study of photonic crystal band structure therefore enriches the understanding of braiding behaviors in the band theory, by providing an experimental platform to achieve complex symmetry and conjugacy classes of eigenenergy braiding~\cite{ryu2023exceptional,yang2023homotopy} that can only be observed in multiband models.

 While nearly all studies on eigenenergy braiding in 2D systems focus on contractible loops encircling exceptional points~\cite{konig2022braid,wojcik2022eigenvalue,hu2022knot,guo2022exceptional}, here we focus on the eigenenergy braids on straight-line slices $k_y=m k_x + \phi$ for rational gradient $m$ and offset $\phi$ in the first Brillouin zone of a 2D system.
 Below we refer to these straight-line slices simply as slices.
 Note that these slices are also closed loops due to the periodicity of Brillouin zone.
 Eigenenergy braids on these Brillouin zone slices may be easier to probe experimentally than those on contractible loops around exceptional point.
 Point-gap topology for bands on these slices are also directly related to the geometry--dependent skin effect~\cite{fang2022geometry,zhang2021universal}.
 We show that the conjugacy class of eigenenergy braids on slices can only undergo a phase transition at exceptional points and we discuss the connection of such transition to change in features of the point-gap topology.